xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

 > * This Proof of Concept (PoC) is not ready for production use.
 We recommend using this PoC for evaluation purposes only.
 > * Download Katalon Studio version [8.1.2.alpha](https://github.com/katalon-studio/katalon-studio/releases/tag/v8.1.2.alpha).

 Data-driven testing (DDT) at the test case level allows you to add one or more data files and manage data binding at the test case level.

 This function is useful if you want to:
 - Bind each test case to a fixed set of data.
 - Run a test case with different test data combinations.
 - When executing a test suite containing associated test cases, you can either reuse data binding at the test case level or conduct new data binding in a test suite.

-> What is an iteration?
->
-> An iteration is a test case executed with a test data row.

 > Requirements:
 > * An active Katalon Studio Enterprise license.